77AXEL/PyCNN/README.md

 | Epochs   | 10–50                |
 | Dataset  | Custom / \~8000 imgs |

-* Note that a larger dataset and more training epochs typically lead to higher accuracy.
+* A larger dataset and more training epochs typically lead to higher accuracy.
 ---

 ## 🧠 Concepts Demonstrated

-* CNNs without frameworks
+* CNN framework build from scratch
 * Data vectorization
 * Forward and backward propagation
 * Optimization from scratch
 * One-hot encoding for multi-class classification
+* Cuda support added for handling larger dataset more efficiently

 ---